BluntWakka/MITM_Websim/README.md

 Currently want to include JavaScript that utilizes CSS and HTML for formatting

 Previously made java code that goes through some of the encryption options present in the javascript will be included in the repository for the sake of comparison of ease (unused in web build, but still what I believe to be an interesting resource).

+Metrics that hardness factors are based on are from the following (https://asecuritysite.com/blog/2023-07-04_Those-Tables-Password-Cracking-Times-That-Scare-You----Are-Mostly-Wrong--7d03bf4aec6.html).
+Not all hardness should be taken as exact since acutal computation time varies system to system, but this serves as a fair estimate.
+Factor is based on MD5 (saltless) as a base.